 After you set the mail server, you need to choose the recipient address (or several ones) and when to send the emails:

 If everything is adjusted, click Start button to create a new task.
-In a few seconds, you will be redirected to Images tab with Backup Tasks opened where you will see the short description for the newly created task.
+In a few seconds, you will be redirected to the list of Backup Tasks where you will see the short description for the newly created task, and all the other existing backup tasks.

 Using the task context menu, you can: